JustinGausin/JustinGausin.github.io/_posts/2023-12-18-Geometric-Brownian-Motion-on-Option-Price.md

 Here is a sample of an option contract:
 ![image](/assets/images/chromaAnalysis/stock.png){: .align-center}
-*Figure 3: Tech stocks YTD.
-Images will be cleaned up later....juts a placeholder for now*

-The price of the contract is at \\$34.10 for a call option of \\$340 for a MSFT option expring on 2023/12/15.
+The price of the contract is at \\$34.10 for a call option of \\$340 for an MSFT option expiring on 2023/12/15.

-The code to calculate the differnce between the forecasted price and the actual option price:
+The code to calculate the difference between the forecasted price and the actual option price:

 ``` python
 %December 15 - MSFT option prices for the strike